Friend: “Would you buy a Panamera, or a Semi-D?”

 Soon, the day was coming where I have to make a decision to either keep the Legacy for the rest of my life, or sell it off.
 This was due to the fact that that any potential buyer of your 10-year-old car might have a hard time getting banks to approve their loan; what’s more for an unpopular model from what is perceived as an unpopular left-field brand.
 Ok, Subaru is rather popular now, but back in 2011, they sold like 17 cars for the entire year.
 Yes, S-E-V-E-N-T-E-E-N. But even if I were to sell, what car can I buy to replace it?
 Being a motoring journalist, we tend to have this issue of stepping into cars we can in no way afford, but goes “This car sucks.” - Yes, it’s a pain for us motoring scribes when it comes to buying cars, we have too little money for too many choices.

 Of course all sorts of logical thinking process comes into play as I tabled out my list of options for a replacement if I were to shop for another car, a wagon - it’s a must.
 The newly launched Mazda 6 wagon comes into mind immediately.
-It’s beautiful, handles brilliantly, but I have to forego about 100hp, and that is a no-no. The Volvo V60 wagon is yet another looker, solid, comfortable, with booster seats for my child.
-And with 245hp on tap, it’s fast as well, but it holds as much luggage as my Legacy’s glovebox would.
-A far cry from the 740 wagon that was Euro pallet ready.
+It’s beautiful, handles brilliantly, but I have to forego about 100hp.
+And that is a no-no. The Volvo V60 wagon is yet another looker, solid, comfortable, with booster seats for my child.
+And with 245hp on tap, it’s fast as well.
+But it holds as much luggage as my Legacy’s glovebox would, a far cry from the 740 wagon that was Euro pallet ready.
 The all new Legacy wagon?
-That’s just ugly beyond comprehension.
+It’s just ugly beyond comprehension.
 No way I would swap my beautiful Legacy for that monstrosity.
 Lastly, the Peugeot 508 SW GT looked like the best bet.
-Powerful, fuel efficient, beautiful, huge spacious interior, and very, very well built.
-In fact, the Peugeot 508 feels so German it’s as if Charles De Gaulle actually crossed the English Channel for a four year holiday to have a spot of jam and tea back then.
+Powerful, fuel efficient, beautiful, huge space inside, and very, very well built.
+In fact, it feels so German it’s as if Charles De Gaulle actually crossed the English Channel for a four year holiday to have a spot of jam and tea.
 Speaking of German, I stumbled across a used Audi S4 Avant.
 The closest thing to my dream wagon RS4.
 But the price was about double that of the Mazda 6 wagon.

 Coincidentally, Jack Baruth (Editor in Chief of The Truth About Cars, and Contributing Editor of Road & Track) was in town for a visit.
-Now, this is a mad bloke who has two VW Phaetons, two Porsche 993s, two Lincoln Town Cars, an Audi S5 V8, a Honda Accord Coupe as well as a Dodge Neon, might be able to give me some sound buying advice on ‘Practical Car Ownership 101’.
+And perhaps this bloke, who has two VW Phaetons, two Porsche 993s, two Lincoln Town Cars, an Audi S5 V8, a Honda Accord Coupe as well as a Dodge Neon, might be able to give me some sound buying advice on ‘Practical Car Ownership 101’.

 Here was his advice: